BradleyA/git-TEST-commit-automation/hooks/README.md

 #### [Setup default SA- test cases for a new file](https://github.com/BradleyA/git-TEST-commit-automation/tree/master/hooks/docs/STEPS-TO-SETUP-DEFAULT-SA-TEST-CASES.md)

-**Start editing from here:  These notes are cut and paste of information and make some since once I finsh design**
 #### [Create custom test cases for a file](https://github.com/BradleyA/git-TEST-commit-automation/tree/master/hooks/docs/STEPS-TO-CREATE-TEST-CASES.md)

 #### Description